Opportunities for Working with Cal Poly Computing Students

 Sponsors can work with one or more students in a senior project.
 This only requires convincing the students and faculty to work with you.
 The Pitch2Programmers event was created in Fall 2016.
 People can pitch their projects to computing students (CPE, CSC, SE majors) who are looking for a senior project.
-Interested pitchers can sign up at cseverywhere.org/pitch.
-This event typically happens in September and January and is currently organized by David Janzen.
+This event typically happens in November, and is currently organized by Chris Lupo.

 Advertise in the Weekly CSC/SE Email Newsletter

 The Computer Science and Software Engineering Department sends out a weekly email newsletter to its students during the academic year.
 Companies and individuals can submit an "ad" for inclusion to the department admin.
 This can be a great way to get students interested in a project.

 Some professors work with companies and individuals who sponsor a project in a course.
 The best bet here is to find a professor who teaches a course in the area of your project, and contact them directly.